 We determined that the Cash Flow Swap did not qualify as a hedge for hedge accounting treatment under current U.S. GAAP.
 As a result, our periodic Statements of Operations reflect in each period material amounts of unrealized gains and losses based on the increases or decreases in market value of the unsettled position under the swap agreements which are accounted for as an asset or liability on our balance sheet, as applicable.
 As absolute crack spreads increased, we were required to record an increase in this liability account with a corresponding expense entry to be made to our Statements of Operations.
 Conversely, as absolute crack spreads declined, we were required to record a decrease in the swap related liability and post a corresponding income entry to our Statements of Operations.
-Because of this inverse relationship between the economic outlook for our underlying business (as represented by crack spread levels) and the income impact of the unrecognized gains and losses, and given the significant periodic fluctuations in the amounts of unrealized gains and losses, management utilizes Net income (loss) adjusted for unrealized gain or loss from Cash Flow Swap as a key indicator of our business performance.
-In managing our business ness and assessing its growth and profitability from a strategic and financial planning perspective, management and our board of directors considers our GAAP net income results as well as Net income (loss) adjusted for unrealized gain or loss from Cash Flow Swap.
-We believe that Net income (loss) adjusted for unrealized gain or loss from Cash Flow Swap enhances an understanding of our results of operations by highlighting income attributable to our ongoing operating performance exclusive of charges and income resulting from mark to market adjustments that are not necessarily indicative of the performance of our underlying business and our industry.
+Because of this inverse relationship between the economic outlook for our underlying business (as represented by crack spread levels) and the income impact of the unrealized gain or loss from Cash Flow Swap as a key indicator of our business performance.
+In managing our business and assessing its growth and profitability from a strategic and financial planning perspective, management and our board of directors considers our GAAP net income results as well as Net income (loss) adjusted for unrealized gain or loss from Cash Flow Swap.
+We believe that Net income (loss) adjusted for unrealized gain or loss from Cash Flow Swap and our industry.
 The adjustment has been made for the unrealized gain or loss from Cash Flow Swap net of its related tax effect.
+Net income (loss) adjusted for unrealized gain or loss from Cash Flow Swap net of its related tax effect.
+Net income (loss) adjusted for unrealized gain or loss from Cash Flow Swap net of its related tax effect.
+Net income (loss) adjusted for unrealized gain or loss from Cash Flow Swap net of its related tax effect.
+Net income (loss) adjusted for unrealized gain or loss from Cash Flow Swap net of its related tax effect.
 Net income (loss) adjusted for unrealized gain or loss from Cash Flow Swap is not a recognized term under GAAP and should not be substituted for net income as a measure of our performance but instead should be utilized as a supplemental measure of financial performance in evaluating our business.
 Our presentation of this non-GAAP measure may not be comparable to similarly titled measures of other companies.
-We believe that net income (loss) adjusted for unrealized gain or loss from Cash Flow Swap is important to enable investors to better understand and evaluate our ongoing operating results and allow for greater transparency in the review of our overall business, financial, operational and economic performance.
+We believe that net income (loss) adjusted for unrealized gain or lo